RarelyCharlie/rarelycharlie.github.io/books.md

 # 7 Cups and related ideas

 7 Cups' background story and other related ideas.

+#### Robert M. Pirsig (1974) _Zen and the Art of Motorcycle Maintenance: An Inquiry into Values_

+Weird but very engaging exploration of, amongst other things, the relationship between humanity and technology (which, in a way is what 7 Cups is about).

 #### Chad Varah (1987) _The Samaritans: Befriending the suicidal_